Extending ct.js' events with injections

 Injections are a powerful instrument to extend functionality of ct.js framework beyond adding methods or properties.
-It allows you to add logic to a game loop, load resources, create bundled Types, etc.
+It allows you to add logic to a game loop, load resources, create bundled Templates, etc.

 injects folder inside your module's directory accepts files with code that will be injected while exporting a game.
 All of them are optional, and here is a list of all the possible injections:

 load.js– fired once when a game's code has loaded, but nothing still happened, e.g. no resources were loaded;

 start.js– fired once when all the game's resources have been loaded.
 No game logic have been run yet.